 Keeping Dementia Patients Safe

 Being uncertain of a loved one’s location is one of the most stressful and terrifying things you may experience while providing Alzheimer’s care, but having an emergency plan in place before your loved one wanders off will greatly decrease the anxiety you feel.
 If your loved one suffers from dementia, these steps will ensure their safety and prevent them from wandering off:

 Give structure to your loved one’s day by creating a plan or a list of activities to complete every day.
 This list could include simple activities like folding laundry, cleaning dishes and exercising.
 Alzheimer’s research shows that exercise is actually very beneficial for dementia patients because it helps reduce restlessness, agitation and anxiety.
 If you begin to notice a pattern of when your loved one is most likely to wander off, be sure to plan activities at those times.

 When creating a list of daily activities, however, it’s best to avoid visiting any confusing environments like grocery stores or shopping malls.
 Although these kinds of places may seem like a great way to get out of the house and spend time with your loved one, they will most likely disorient them and increase their risk of wandering off.

 Approximately 1.5 million seniors nationwide need assistance completing activities of daily living, such as dressing, eating, bathing and toileting, and these tasks become more difficult for someone after they’ve been diagnosed with Alzheimer’s disease.

 To keep your loved one healthy and safe, ensure that all of these basic needs are met every day.
-If your loved one has a tendency to wander at night, restrict the amount of fluids they drink approximately two hours before they go to bed, and insist that they use the bathroom right before they go to sleep.
+If your loved one has a tendency to wander at night, restrict the number of fluids they drink approximately two hours before they go to bed, and insist that they use the bathroom right before they go to sleep.
 It’s also a good idea to install nightlights to prevent accidents in the home should they wander at night.